vmware-archive/octant/site/_posts/2020-11-19-octant-2020-community-survey-summary.md

 ### Infrastructure

-Operating systems are a mix of Windows, Mac, and Linux, with most of you skewing towards Linux.
+Operating systems are a mix of Windows, Mac, and Linux, with most skewing towards Linux.
 We found that there aren’t many users running Octant on the private cloud.

 ![](/img/posts/2020/11/19/infrastructure.png)